Gry1995/Iot-Project/Smart home automation/README.md

 ![]()

-## 2. Useful information and tools of the Home Assistant automation
+## 2. Useful information and tools of the Home Assistant automation:

 ![]()